Assessment-template/Groundfish_template/README.md

 6. Export the files as a .bib file, and save and overwrite the chinarockfish2015.bib file in your version-controlled China2015 working folder.
 7. Make sure you include the new .bib file when you push your changes to GitHub

-### When to get China Rockfish-specific

-Any thoughts on when to split China-specific work from the general template?